The 10 best Amiibo of all time, ranked

 The Mario Odyssey Wedding Outfit Amiibo are the best cake toppers for a wedding.
 The wedding outfits worn by Mario, Peach, and Bowser are one of the best suits that any of the characters have ever worn.
 Their Amiibo are pristine and well-made; who doesn’t love Peach in her beautiful wedding dress?
 The Wedding Outfit Mario, Peach, and Bowser are sold in a pack or single releases.

 The Samus and Metroid two-pack released for Samus Returns is the best Amiibo that Nintendo ever released.
-Not only are the Amiibo are well-detailed and looks amazing, but the Metroid Amiibo also has a great gimmick.
-The Metroid Amiibo is made of soft material that allows people to squeeze it as if it is soft jello.
+Not only are the Amiibo well-detailed and looks fantastic, but the Metroid Amiibo also has a great gimmick.
+The Metroid Amiibo is made of soft material that allows people to squeeze it like soft jello.
 Unfortunately, Samus Returns two-pack has since sold out, making the Metroid Amiibo one of the most expensive and hardest to get Amiibo on the second-hand market.